provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.oracle.v1.QueryOracleResult"></a>
+<a name="provenance.oracle.v1.QueryOracleResultRequest"></a>

-### QueryOracleResult
+### QueryOracleResultRequest
-QueryOracleResult attempts to obtain the result of the oracle query.
+QueryOracleResultRequest attempts to obtain the result of the oracle query.

 | Field | Type | Label | Description |